 Anywhere in a facility where high electrical currents can exist should be properly labeled with arc flash warning labels.
 These can be purchased pre-made or printed with any industrial label printer as they are needed.
 The National Electrical Code article 110.16 clearly states that this type of equipment needs to be marked to warn workers of the risks.

 Whenever a machine needs to be worked on in any way, it should be completely de-energized.
 De-energizing a machine is more than just turning it off.
 All machines should be shut down and physically disconnected from any power source.
 Once disconnected, a voltage check should also be done to ensure there is no latent energy stored away.

 Ideally, a lockout/tagout policy should be in place, which will put a physical lock on the electrical supply so that it cannot be accidentally plugged back in while someone is working on it.

 Arc Flash Personal Protection Equipment (PPE)

 The specific PPE that is worn should correspond to the maximum potential risk based on the amount of electricity going through the machine.
-Having head to toe personal protective equipment can help to prevent serious injury or even fatality should an arc flash occur while the machine is being worked on.
+Having head to toe personal protective equipment can help to prevent serious incidents or even fatality should an arc flash occur while the machine is being worked on.

 Whenever possible, circuit breakers should be put in place on all machines.
 These breakers will quickly detect when there is a sudden surge in electricity being drawn and stop the flow immediately.
 Even with circuit breakers, an arc flash can occur, but it will only last a fraction of the time since the electrical current will be cut off.
-However, even a very brief arc flash can be deadly.
+However, the severity of just a very brief arc flash can be deadly.
 For this reason, circuit breakers should not be seen as a sufficient arc flash safety program.

 - Arc Flash and Electrical Safety